Xangis/ModernMUD/README.md

 Documentation is in the /docs folder.
 Starting with the README.md file in that folder is a good first step.

-ModernMUD was in production use for Basternae 3 MUD, but Basternae has been discontinued.
+ModernMUD was in production use on a Linux server for Basternae 3 MUD, but Basternae has been discontinued.

 For a less-modern multiplatform MUD engine written in C, see Magma here: